 Financial aid refunds are disbursed by the Financial Aid office.
 After disbursement, the Student Payment office processes the refund to the students’ account.
 You must select a refund preference before the term begins on your BHCCOneCard.
-To get your ID card, take your class schedule and a government-issued photo ID to the Charlestown Campus ID station in the Library (Room E300) or Chelsea Campus ID station in Room 202 to get a new ID card.
-When you receive your card you must register at bankmobilevibe.com and choose the way you wish to receive your refund.
+To get your ID card, take your class schedule and a government-issued photo ID to the Charlestown Campus ID station in the Library (Room E300) or Chelsea Campus ID station in Room 415 to get a new ID card.
+When you receive your card log on to bankmobilevibe.com to register and choose the way you wish to receive your refund.
 For current students, login and answer the security questions.
 Click on Finish when done.
 Check to make sure your enrollment status and contact information are correct and click on Submit.

 Student Assistance: Students can contact Bankmobile Customer Care team by locating the number on the back of their card and: